Utilities

 Example usage

-You can modify the variables to your own custom values, or just use the mixins with their default values.
-Here’s an example of using the default settings to create a two-column layout with a gap between.
+You can modify the variables to your custom values or just use the mixins with their default values.
+Here’s an example of using the default settings to create a two-column layout with a gap.

 .example-container {